ejbaran/docs-1/docs/reference/sdks/index.md

 </dependency>
 ```

-The Java SDK requires Java 7+ and Android minSdkVersion 16+.

 The [GitHub repository](https://github.com/algorand/java-algorand-sdk) contains additional documentation and examples.

 See the Java SDK [reference documentation](https://algorand.github.io/java-algorand-sdk/) for more information on packages and methods.